WDRshadow/CPP_Labs/README.md

 ./CPP_Labs
 ```

-The main program integrates the function ( f(x) = x + \cos(x^5) ) over the interval ([0, \pi]) with different tolerances and prints the results.
+The main program will read points from the data set `swe.csv` and generate the plot files.
+Then it will also run the tests function that get the result below.

 ## Testing

-Unit tests are included in the project to verify the functionality of the ASI class.
-To run the tests, execute the following command from the build directory:
+The project includes unit tests to verify if the `QuadTree` and `DirectSearch` class can run.
+To run the tests, use the following command from the build directory:

 ```sh
 ./CPP_Labs --utest